gael-close/quarto-tech-memo/_extensions/poster/typst-template.typ

-// Imported and simplified from https://github.com/baptiste/poster-syndrome/
+// Include inline the content of https://github.com/baptiste/poster-syndrome/ for full control
+// And simplify
+// #import "@preview/poster-syndrome:0.1.0": *

+#import "@preview/fontawesome:0.6.0": *
 #import "utils.typ": *

 // in mm.
 SImilar to A3 a bit wider ~ 16/9